aissam-out/chatbot/messenger/README.md

 <img src="./images/train.PNG" alt="tasks">

-DO NOT FORGET to click **BUILD MODEL** whenever you make changes to your bot
+:warning: DO NOT FORGET to click **BUILD MODEL** whenever you make changes to your bot

 ## Link the assistant to your Facebook Messenger